Careers360 Logo

 Answer:

-In girls, adolescence may begin a year or two earlier than in boys.
-And the important thing is, this period of adolescence varies from person to person.
+• In females, adolescence can begin a year or two before that in males.
+However, the length of adolescence differs from individual to individual.

 Q3.
 What is menstruation?
 Explain